Central Greene, Southeastern Greene announce plans for upcoming school year

-The Messenger reached out to the superintendents of the five districts to talk about what lies ahead for students preparing to enter the new school year.

-This week, we focus on Central Greene and Southeastern Greene school districts.

-Central Greene School District Superintendent Dr. Helen McCracken said the school board approved during their July 29 meeting a safety and health plan for the district, which presents a hybrid reopening where groups of students will attend the school buildings at different times for safety and social distance measures.
+Superintendent Dr. Helen McCracken said the school board approved a hybrid reopening where groups of students will attend the school buildings at different times to ensure social distancing.

 McCracken said students with last names beginning with A-K will attend on Mondays and Tuesdays while students with last names L-Z will be learning at home virtually on devices that are given to them by the district.

-Wednesdays will be a virtual learning day for all students while deep cleaning takes place, she added.
+Wednesdays will be a virtual learning day for all students while deep cleaning takes place, she said.

 Students whose last name begins with L-Z will attend face-to-face on Thursdays and Fridays while the A-K students are home learning virtually on the computers we have provided for them, she added.

-McCracken stressed that although the district’s plan is final following the vote of the school board at its meeting, the plan could change at any time due to mandates, orders or regulations issued by the state.
+McCracken stressed that the plan could change at any time due to mandates, orders or regulations issued by the state.
+Parents are also asked to send their student to school with a mask.

 The first day of school is scheduled for Thursday, August 27.
 McCracken said the later start “added more days of preparation for our teaching staff so they can prepare to offer our students the best education in this new environment as possible.”

-McCracken said at the end of the last school year, Central Greene teachers spent three days being trained on Google Classroom, the platform that the district is using for online instruction, with many of them going beyond the training to obtain Google Certification.
+McCracken said at the end of the last school year, Central Greene teachers spent three days being trained on Google Classroom, the platform that the district is using for online instruction.

-McCracken said it is a state rule and not a district rule that students must wear masks while on school premises, unless students are six feet apart and social distancing.

-“It is our hope that with approximately half of the students present in each class, teachers can make accommodations to social distance the students, and, if the students can be six feet apart, masks would not be necessary during those times,” she said.

 Additional and updated information may be found on the Central Greene School District’s website, www.cgsd.org.